mpdf/mpdf.github.io/reference/mpdf-functions/setdisplaymode.md

     : Display at real size
   * `'default'`
     : User's default setting in Adobe Reader
+  * `'none'`
+    : Default setting in PDF reader; No OpenAction is written in the document, so the file should be safer for e-mailing
   * or an <span class="smallblock">INTEGER</span>
     : Display at a percentage zoom (e.g. `90` will display at 90% zoom)